maestrom4/auth-service/README.md

 # Auth Service

 ## Overview
-This service handles file generation.
+This service handles Authentication, Authorization, registration.

 ## Setup with docker
 To run this project, install it locally using npm: